lemniskater/cse15l-lab-reports/blog1.md

 ![Image](cdnoargs.png)

-- cd prints and *seems to do nothing*, the working directory was `/home` when run with no arguments.
-It is *not an error* since I did not specify any directory
+- cd prints nothing but without arguments the user is brought *all the way out to to the home directory*, the working directory was `/home/lecture1` when run with no arguments.
+No error here, cd with no arguments brings the user back to the home directory.

  **with a path to a directory**